Apricot Bliss Balls

 I’m all about these apricot energy balls.
 They’re perfectly sweetened with an excellent chew – and the kids actually like them as well!
 What more could you want out of a simple and easy snack?

-While you can make these to snack on at home, they're also great for the kids to pack in their school lunch or to have them waiting for them as an afterschool snack.
+All you need is a food processor and simple ingredients to make these beauties.
+The shredded coconut adds a great texture to pair with the softness and chewiness of the rest of the treat.
+While you can make these to snack on at home, they’re also great for the kids to pack in their school lunch or to have waiting for them as an afterschool snack.
+They are also vegan and gluten-free.

 Ingredients

-Shredded coconut - I like to use unshredded shredded coconut because it doesn't have any added sugar in them, but sweetened coconut would be fine if you aren't concerned about added sugar.
+- Shredded coconut – I like to use unshredded shredded coconut because it doesn’t have any added sugar in them, but sweetened coconut would be fine if you aren’t concerned about added sugar.

-Almond butter - You can use peanut butter if you'd like or any nut butter.
+- Almond butter – You can use peanut butter if you’d like or any nut butter.
 Macadamia nut butter is especially delicious.

-Sweetener - Just a little bit of sweetener is all you need, as the apricots add quite a bit of natural sweetener.
+- Sweetener – Just a little bit of sweetener is all you need, as the apricots add quite a bit of natural sweetener.

-Coconut oil - You could also use avocado oil as well.
+- Coconut oil – You could also use avocado oil as well.

-How to make Apricot Bliss Balls
+How to Make Apricot Bliss Balls

 Step Two: Form the mixture into balls and place them on parchment paper.
+I use a two tablespoon sized cookie scoop.

 Step Three: Serve and enjoy!